A parliamentary committee has found EFF members who chanted "pay back the money" at Jacob Zuma guilty, but some MPs disagree with the verdict.

 Committee chairperson Lemias Mashile, who is the only person authorised to speak to the media about the committee’s work, has gone to ground and several attempts to get comment from him have failed.

 On small charges such as EFF MPs ignoring Mbete’s instruction to take their seats, the MP said all parties agreed on a guilty verdict.
+But on most charges, the opposition MPs did not agree with the guilty verdict.

 Another MP said there was a lot of evidence the committee did not process.
 “For starters, Malema’s statement was completely ignored because the ANC MPs and one legal adviser said it had no standing and that the committee was doing Malema a favour by listening to his submission.”